aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 ### Using Swagger UI

-Swagger UI is a powerful tool for interacting with RESTful APIs.
+[Swagger](https://swagger.io/) is a powerful tool for interacting with RESTful APIs.
 It provides a user-friendly interface that allows you to visualize and test the endpoints of your API without writing any additional code.
-This guide will walk you through the basics of using Swagger UI to understand and interact with a Aspose.PDF for AWS from browser.
+This guide will walk you through the basics of using [Swagger UI](https://swagger.io/tools/swagger-ui/) to understand and interact with a Aspose.PDF for AWS from browser.

 Swagger UI is an open-source tool that allows you to interact with API through a web interface.
 Swagger UI can be accessed in several ways: